-Research by behavioural experts at Discovery Bank showed five main things we do affect our financial health the most – and it has nothing to do with the size of our income.
+A good place to start, may be to take a good look at your budget and the choices you make.
+Research by behavioural experts at Discovery Bank showed five main things affect our financial health the most – and it has nothing to do with the size of your income.
 These five things are: how well we manage debt, whether or not we save, have the right insurance, how we manage the payment term on property, and our retirement plans.

 It can all sound very daunting – but it doesn’t have to be.
 Experts in changing behaviour agree it starts with having clear goals.
 Sometimes it’s not the short-term goals that discourage us, but the ones that extend long into the future, for example, retirement.
 Warren Ingram, executive director at Galileo Capital, agrees that long-term financial planning is naturally difficult: “If you’re 25 and you set a goal to retire at age 55, that is so far in the future the concept is almost academic.”
 In other words, it feels so far away that it’s simply “not realistic.”

 What’s important when you start out setting financial goals, is to make them realistic.
 Also, you have to understand your financial behaviour and set goals that are shaped around the five behaviours that build financial wellbeing over time.
 If you’re curious, the Vitality Money Calculator on the Discovery website is available to everyone.
 You’ll get a quick view of your financial wellbeing and it can kick-start your thoughts around savings and other goals of adequate insurance, retirement funds, and managing short-term and property debt.

 The well-known SMART system for goal-setting, suggests that every goal should aim to be:

 - Specific – say exactly what you want to do

 - Measurable – to keep track of your progress